ed1rac/CS-350-Permutation-Generation-Algorithms/README.md

 ##### Running The Test Suite:

+The Test Suite runs 20 tests.
+10 for Heaps and 10 for SJT.
+Each test run is completely randomized.
+For each test a random set is passed in that contains between 0-6 intergers.
+(Both positive and negative.)
+This set is then ran on Heaps or SJT and the output is compared to the python standard library permutations function.

 Because I am using a 3rd party python library that generates random datasets it is important to install these python libraries in a virtual environment in order to not pollute your system python install.

 Initlize a virtual environment in current directory: